-A dedicated software development team model and an offshore development center are the two models of outsourcing.
+The two outsourcing models are a dedicated software development team model and an offshore development center.
 Both help to avoid costly recruiting processes and remove the challenges of team retention and upskilling when dealing with local hires.
 At the same time, you can use it to access the best talent that will be available just at the time when you need it.

-Let’s figure out the difference between the two forms of outsourcing and decide which of them is the best for your project.
-We start with offshore development center basic terms and then move on to contrasting it to the dedicated team model.
-By the end of the article, you’ll be aware of both dedicated team and offshore development center benefits as well as its major risks and challenges.
+Let’s figure out the difference between the two outsourcing forms and decide which is the best for your project.
+We start with the offshore development center's essential terms and then move on to contrast them with the dedicated team model.
+By the end of the article, you’ll know about a dedicated team and offshore development center benefits and their significant risks and challenges.